Run Flat Inoperative, ABS, ESP Malfunction on Mercedes-Benz

 - The reluctor (tone) ring is cracked

-- Steering angle sensor is faulty or needs calibration.
+- The steering angle sensor is faulty or needs calibration.

 - Low tire pressure